goodrobots/devFrame/docs/_docs/14-receiver-gps-sensors.md

 ### 2.1 Install GPS Mount

 - We will start by installing the nylon M3 standoffs.
 These will provide some seperation to clear our battery and reduce potential impacts from interference caused by motors and ESC's.
-- Use the 3mm drill bit to clear out the two mounting hols on top of the rear Box End Roll Cage.
+- Use the 3mm drill bit to clear out the two mounting holes on top of the rear Box End Roll Cage.
 - Insert the male end of the M3 x 20mm standoff into the Roll Cage mounting hole and secure with an M3 nut.
 - Repeat one more time.